Nordic Handcraft

 The most recent round of ASI Community Fund recipients includes:

-Previous recipients include Tamales y Bicicletas, the Semilla Center for Healing and the Arts, the Somali American Women Action Center, Alley Communications, the English Learning Center, Joyce Preschool, the Phillips Community Free Store, Sisters’ Camelot, the Phillips West Neighborhood Organization, Banyan Community, Ebenezer Senior Care and the Corcoran Neighborhood Organization.
+Previous recipients include Tamales y Bicicletas, the Semilla Center for Healing and the Arts, the Somali American Women Action Center, Alley Communications, the English Learning Center, Joyce Preschool, the Phillips Community Free Store, Sisters’ Camelot, the Phillips West Neighborhood Organization, Banyan Community, Ebenezer Senior Care, the Corcoran Neighborhood Organization, the Bilingual Education Collective, the MN Urban Debate League, and the Semilla Center for Healing and the Arts.
 Earlier initial donations also went to PICA Head Start and Open Arms of Minnesota.